storageos/storageos.github.io/_docs/manage/namespaces.md

 Namespaces are used to isolate environments and make operations quicker, eg. cleaning up all volumes and rules within a testing environment with a single `storageos namespace rm` command.
 Users can have any number of namespaces.

-*Note*: Docker does not support namespaces on volumes, so use the `default` namespace for Docker containers.
+>**Note**: Docker does not support namespaces on volumes, so you should use the `default` namespace with Docker containers.

 ## Create a namespace